Weekly Ways I’ve Used AI in Studio: Week 1

 Then I asked it to help me organize my next steps:

-Match my portfolio to each opportunity and rank them in order of best aligned and most valuable, mutual visual interests.
+Matching my portfolio to each opportunity and rank them in order of best aligned projects and mutual visual interests.

-Develop a checklist I can execute in short burst (because I am rarely stationary for more than an 90 minutes at a time).
+Developing a checklist I can execute in short bursts of effort (because I am rarely stationary for more than an 90 minutes at a time).